• Const. Robert Daniel, the senior trainer for RCMP’s tactical training section

-Canada has not escaped the threat: the recent van attack in Toronto, the 2014 shooting of a military officer in Ottawa and the 2017 Quebec City mosque shooting are a couple examples of why efficient emergency response to these crisis situations is top of mind.
+Canada has not escaped the threat: the recent van attack in Toronto, the 2014 shooting of a reserve army corporal in Ottawa and the 2017 Quebec City mosque shooting are a couple examples of why efficient emergency response to these crisis situations is top of mind.

 A lack of preparation can be the difference between life and death.
 For Canadian first responders, an integrated-rescue system has been one helpful way to prepare for mass-casualty incidents.

-In this unique webinar, hosted by Blue Line, Canadian Security and Fire Fighting in Canada, hear from active shooter experts in the fire and police worlds about emergency services communication/planning, best practices, as well as more on stabilizing the scene.
+Watch this unique webinar in the link above and hear from active shooter experts in the fire and police worlds about emergency services communication/planning, best practices, as well as more on stabilizing the scene.

 Related News...
 "NFPA releases world’s first active shooter/hostile event standard"